teorth/equational_theories/CONTRIBUTING.md

 > ```bash
 > source scripts/run_before_push.sh
 > ```
-> to reduce the likelihood of CI check failures.
+> to reduce the risk of CI check failures.

 ### 4. Submitting a Pull Request